Layered Hill estimator for extreme data in clusters: Asymptotic properties of the layered Hill estimators

 Subsequently, for any measurable sets $A, B \subset E_k$, we define

 One can check that the bivariate map $V_k(\cdot, \cdot)$ becomes a covariance kernel of a Gaussian random measure on $E_k$ (more precisely, a random measure on $E_k$, which is Gaussian on every relatively compact subset of $E_k$); see \cite{Horowitz:1986} for more information.
 Denote by $(\Phi_k)_{k \ge 1}$ the sequence of independent and centered Gaussian random measures, such that the covariance kernel of $\Phi_k$ is given by $V_k$ for each $k \ge 1$.
-Additionally, let $M(E_k)$ denote the space of all signed Radon measures on $E_k$.
 Now we state the asymptotic normality of the layered tail empirical measure.

-\begin{prop} For every $K \ge 1$, we have the multivariate measure-level asymptotic normality:
+\begin{proposition} For every $K \ge 1$, we have the multivariate finite-dimensional asymptotic normality: for each $\phi_k$ in the space $C_c(E_k)$ of continuous functions on $E_k$ with compact support, we have as $n\to\infty$,